-FTI's strategic comms business will provide international media support to the United Nations-accredited global energy body around its flagship triennial congress, to be held in Daegu, Korea in October 2013.
+FTI's strategic comms business will provide international media support to the United Nations-accredited global energy body for its flagship triennial congress, to be held in Daegu, South Korea, in October 2013.

-The agency won the lucrative brief via a competitive pitch against other global networks including Porter Novelli, Ogilvy, Weber Shandwick and InComm Brodeur.
+The agency won the lucrative brief after a competitive pitch against other global networks including Porter Novelli, Ogilvy PR, Weber Shandwick, and InComm Brodeur.

-The organisation represents the whole of the energy sector, rather than a specific part, with members ranging from power and petroleum firms to renewables, governments and NGOs.
+The organization represents the whole of the energy sector, rather than a specific part, with members ranging from power and petroleum firms to renewables, governments, and NGOs.

-Stuart Neil, the former press secretary to the Queen who joined the World Energy Council to head comms in March last year, told PRWeek: 'We need to engage in the vital debate around energy security in a more energised way, particularly in light of events such as the Gulf of Mexico oil spill, the Fukushima nuclear disaster and the rising oil price in the Middle East.'
+Stuart Neil, the former press secretary to Queen Elizabeth II who joined the World Energy Council to lead comms last March, told PRWeek: “We need to engage in the vital debate around energy security in a more energized way, particularly in light of events such as the Gulf of Mexico oil spill, the Fukushima nuclear disaster, and the rising oil price in the Middle East.”

-FTI will run the account from London, where the World Energy Council is headquartered, and Seoul, where the World Energy Congress Daegu 2013 organising committee is based.
+FTI will run the account from London, where the World Energy Council is headquartered, and Seoul, where the World Energy Congress Daegu 2013 organizing committee is based.

 London-based MD Sean Galvin, in partnership with Mike Breen, chairman of FTI Consulting's exclusive Korean affiliate, Insight Communications, will lead the account.